In most cases, people are under no legal duty to report a crime. This is true no matter if someone:

 The Child Abuse and Neglect Reporting Act, sometimes referred to as California’s “mandatory reporting law,” makes it a crime if certain professionals do not report instances of actual or suspected child abuse and child neglect.

-Under this statute, “mandatory reporters” must tell of abuse and neglect occurrences to:
+Under this statute, “mandatory reporters” must tell of abuse and neglect victimization occurrences to:

 - social services agencies.

-And, this report must be made within 36 hours of learning, or suspecting of, the abuse and/or neglect.
+And, this report of these types of crimes must be made within 36 hours of learning, or suspecting of, the abuse and/or neglect.

 Examples of child abuse and child neglect under CANRA include: